sismo-core/ens-sdao/README.md

       publicResolver: PublicResolver;
       nameWrapper: NameWrapper;
       ensDAO: ENSDAO,
-    } = await HRE.run('deploy-ens-dao-full');
+    } = await HRE.run('deploy-ens-full');
 ```
 or inline
-`npx hardhat deploy-ens-dao-full`
+`npx hardhat deploy-ens-full --ens-dao`
+or without the `--ens-dao`flag if you don't want to deploy the ensDAO

-If you nedd help to deploy this for your community, please join our discord: sismo.io
+If you need help to deploy this for your community, please join our discord: sismo.io